Marie Angélique de Mackau: Revolution

-During the 10 August (French Revolution), she and the rest of the ladies-in-waiting of the queen was left in the queen's chamber after the royal family left the palace only in the company of Princess de Lamballe and Madame de Tourzel.
-When the mob broke in to the chamber, Louise-Emmanuelle de Châtillon, Princesse de Tarente made a personal appeal to the leading Marseillais, who stated: "We do not fight with women; go, all of you, if you choose," after which the women were all allowed to depart the palace unharmed, some of them even escorted by the rioters.
+During the 10 August (French Revolution), she and the other ladies-in-waiting of the queen were left in the Queen’s chamber after the royal family left the palace in the company of Princess de Lamballe and Madame de Tourzel.
+When the mob broke in to the chamber, Louise-Emmanuelle de Châtillon, Princesse de Tarente pleaded with the leading Marseillais, who stated: "We do not fight with women; go, all of you, if you choose," after which the women were all allowed to depart the palace unharmed, some of them even escorted by the rioters.

 Marie Angélique de Mackau was arrested and placed in the La Force.
-During the September Massacres, she, as well as Louise-Élisabeth de Croÿ de Tourzel and three other women formerly in court employ - Mme de Navarre, Mme Thibaud, and Mme Basire - were all freed by the tribunal and released on 3 September.
+During the September Massacres, she, as well as Louise-Élisabeth de Croÿ de Tourzel and three other women formerly in court employ - Mme de Navarre, Mme Thibaud, and Mme Basire - were freed by the tribunal and released on 3 September.

-When Marie Thérèse of France was released from Temple in 1795 and allowed to depart for Austria, she requested for Mackau to accompany her.
-Because of her advanced age, such a long journey was not considered good for her health, and Mackau was forced to decline; instead her daughter Renée Suzanne de Soucy was chosen.
+When Marie Thérèse of France was released from the Temple in 1795 and allowed to depart for Austria, she requested that Mackau accompany her.
+Because of her advanced age, such a long journey was not considered good for her health, and Mackau was forced to decline; her daughter Renée Suzanne de Soucy took her place.